 While no solution can claim to give your telehealth marketing team absolutely everything, a multi-functional CRM checks a lot of requisite boxes.

 Thankfully, the past few years have ushered in a new breed of CRM that promises Swiss-army-knife levels of functionality as well as a host of specialized services designed to support individual industries like telehealth.

-Here’s a brief overview of what a 360° CRM that’s been optimized for healthcare can provide your telehealth practice:
+Here’s a brief overview of the top features of a healthcare CRM that’s been optimized for telehealth practices:

 A multifaceted CRM such as LeadSquared will come with a BAA that’s prepackaged and ready to use.
 Your marketing team can rest assured all industry-defined protocols will be easily met without any hassle.
 Breach anxiety: solved.

 High-powered CRM will let you automate almost everything: from appointment scheduling to email outreach, feedback surveys, and beyond.
 Once a prospect becomes a patient, you can also utilize the platform to program personalized communications for further continuity of care.